SethRAH/Guitar-tabs-translator/README.md

 # WELCOME
-Guitar tabs translator is supposed to be a quick tool to translate guitar tablature to score music (only one note at a time) and back.
-It currently only translates from
+Guitar tabs translator is supposed to be a quick tool to translate guitar tablature to score music (only one chord at a time) and back.
+It currently only translates to and from
 Guitar Tablature to Scientific Pitch Notation (ex: "C#4").
-In the next release I'm planning on allowing you to switch the input from guitar tablature to scientific pitch notation and the output from scientific pitch notation to guitar tablature.
-After I get those down pretty good, then I plan on tackling how to render/create a form for scored music.
+You can even translate from guitar tablature to guitar tablature to do things like translate into a different tuning or find alternate fingerings for the same tuning.

 ### Frameworks/Libraries
 This app uses TypeScript, which is a higher level javascript language that compiles into JavaScript ES5.
 The `*.ts` files you see here are type script files.
 When you run the